cables-gl/cables-cli/README.md

 ```
 node index.js -e [CABLES PATCH ID]
 ```
-You can find the patch ID by opening your patch in the cables editor – the last part of the URL is the patch ID, e.g.
+You can find the patch ID by opening your patch in the cables editor – the last part of the URL is the patch ID, e.g.:

 ```
 https://cables.gl/ui/#/project/5a7daa8b285c9aca0982bba2